quantu-app/quantu-app/helm/quantu-app/README.md

 advanced way for developers to structure their templates for optimal reuse.

-You can deploy this chart with `helm install quantu-app-ui`.
-Or you can see how this chart would render with `helm install --dry-run --debug quantu-app-ui`.
+You can deploy this chart with `helm install quantu-app`.
+Or you can see how this chart would render with `helm install --dry-run --debug quantu-app`.